superduper-io/superduper/docs/content/apply_api/model.md

 # `Model`

-- Wrap a standard AI model with functionality necessary for Superduper
+- Wrap a standard AI model with functionality necessary for `superduper`
 - Configure validation and training of a model on database data

 ***Dependencies***